Javier Milei: Foreign policy

-Milei enjoys a friendly personal relationship with former Brazilian president Jair Bolsonaro and U.S. president Donald Trump, and attended Trump's second inauguration as President in January 2025 in Washington.
-Similar to Trump's first measures, Milei expressed intention to withdraw Argentina from the Paris Accord and the World Health Organization, saying that the government is studying the possibilities of suspending Argentina's memberships.
+Milei enjoys a friendly personal relationship with former Brazilian president Jair Bolsonaro and U.S. president Donald Trump, and attended Trump's second inauguration as president in January 2025 in Washington.
+Similar to Trump's first measures, Milei expressed intention to withdraw Argentina from the Paris Accord and the World Health Organization (WHO), saying that the government is studying the possibilities of suspending Argentina's memberships.
 Argentina subsequently announced, on 5 February, that it would withdraw from WHO, citing "deep differences" with the organization.
 On 27 May 2025, during a meeting with US Secretary of Health and Human Services Robert F. Kennedy Jr. in Buenos Aires, Milei ratified Argentina's withdrawal from WHO, accusing the organization of basing its positions on political interests and bureaucratic structures while refusing to review what he claimed were mistakes.
+Argentina finalized its exit from WHO on 17 March 2026.

+The relations between Argentina and Spain drastically deteriorated under President Milei, a staunch opponent of Spanish Prime Minister Pedro Sánchez.
+Milei strongly rejects the PSOE and has called Spain a socialist as well as a failed country.
+In August 2026, Milei stated that "the end of socialism gets closer," making a reference to the migrant crisis in Ceuta as a result of the crossing of over 60,000 illegal immigrants into the Spanish territory.

 In October 2025, Milei and the government of Argentina signed the nomination of Donald Trump for the 2025 Nobel Peace Prize, which was later won by Venezuelan opposition leader María Corina Machado.
 Milei congratulated her for "fighting against the narcodictatorship in Venezuela".

 That same month, Milei ordered to vote in favor of the US embargo on Cuba.
 It was the first time in history that Argentina supported the blockade, voting along six other countries: the US, Israel, Hungary, Paraguay, North Macedonia, and Ukraine.
+In January 2026, Milei celebrated the capture of Nicolás Maduro on social media, posting on X: "liberty advances, ¡Viva la libertad, carajo!".
+In a later interview, Milei expressed support for the US taking charge of the oil industry in Venezuela, which Milei said will "cut supply to communists."